Social Work (PhD)

 • 56% of students who graduated between 2016 and 2021 hold full-time faculty positions.

-• In 2020/21, 11 students received awarded external funding to support their research from either the Social Sciences and Humanities Research Council of Canada or the Ontario Graduate Scholarship.
+• For the 2023/24 academic year, 10 of our students were awarded external funding to support their research from either the Social Sciences and Humanities Research Council of Canada or the Ontario Graduate Scholarship.

 Program Details